nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ## About Me

 I am a PhD candidate with a focus on Child Psychology and Neuroscience working at The University of North Carolina at Chapel Hill.
 My research investigates neurodevelopmental mechanisms of transdiagnostic risk.
-Specifically, I study how experiences of violence shape the development of learning, memory, and emotional processing systems, and how these neurobiological systems interact with bodily systems (i.e., autonomic physiology and microbiota).
+Specifically, I study how developmental threat exposure (ie, violence) shapes learning, memory, and emotional processing systems, and how these neurobiological systems interact with the viscera (ie, autonomic nervous system and gut microbiome).

 I use a variety of methodologies and approaches including task-based fMRI and structural MRI, physiology (ie, HRV, EDA), parent-reported and self-report questionnaires, genetic sequencing, psychiatric assessments, behavioral observations, statistical modeling, and machine learning.

-Additionally, I collaborate with scientists across disciplines to explore other questions such as the environmental and neural correlates of cognitive and socioemotional development and psychiatric risk.
+Additionally, I collaborate with scientists across disciplines to explore other topics such as the environmental and neural correlates of cognitive and socioemotional development and psychiatric risk.

 ## Ongoing Projects